 Current spending on peacebuilding

 Peacebuilding activities are a critical way in which donors and governments can tackle the sources of violence and address the weak institutional and state capacities that contribute to internal conflict and violence.
 But peacebuilding is a relatively overlooked aspect of official development assistance (ODA).

 Conflict-affected countries do not represent the main beneficiaries of ODA.
 In 2013, they received only slightly more than 24 percent of total ODA, or US$41 billion.
 These countries received US$6.8 billion for peacebuilding activities, which represents 16 percent of their total gross ODA allocation.

 With the global cost of violence reaching a staggering $13.6 trillion in 2015, just $15 billion was spent on peacebuilding and peacekeeping activities.
 This means that efforts to consolidate peace constituted a mere 0.12% of the total cost of violence.

-At the global level, the IEP model sheds light on the fact that peacebuilding can be overwhelmingly cost-effective.
-However, this doesn’t reveal anything about which types of peacebuilding initiatives are the most suited to accomplish the end-goal.
+At the global level, the IEP model sheds light on the fact that building peace can be overwhelmingly cost-effective.
+However, this doesn’t reveal anything about which types of initiatives are the most suited to accomplish the end-goal.

-The data generated in this first phase of research provides an extensive set of further options to model the statistical link between peacebuilding and conflict onset or lack thereof.
+The data generated in this first phase of research provides an extensive set of further options to model the statistical link between building peace and conflict onset or lack thereof.
 These methodologies can be used to calculate and estimate the future peacebuilding needs that exist in particular countries.

 Seeking cost-effective and impactful peacebuilding strategies is a key element to making sustainable progress in post-conflict and conflict affected nations.
 Peacebuilding works, the more nations invest the more we reap the rewards of its preventative and cost-saving effects.
 The next steps are further investigation and production of data that paints a clear picture for the best possible practice.